 Before you can start offering appointments, you need a way to take them.
 Your appointment scheduling system should be easily accessible from your site and, ideally, should simplify the process for you—if it integrates with your point of sale system, even better.

-Merchants using Lightspeed POS could consider using booxi to take appointments via their online store.
+Merchants using Lightspeed POS could also consider using booxi to take appointments via their online store.
 It will send automated reminders to your customers so you can count on fewer no-shows, making your new revenue source more reliable.

 Define your appointment shopping experience